csrtech-studio/pwa-gamepage/README.md

+Here's the README content translated into English:

-# Tienda de VideoJuegos PWA
+# Video Game Store PWA

-Este es un proyecto de Tienda de VideoJuegos como una Progressive Web App (PWA).
+This is a Video Game Store project as a Progressive Web App (PWA).

-## Instalación
+## Installation

-1. Clona este repositorio.
+1. Clone this repository.
-2. Abre `index.html` en tu navegador.
+2. Open `index.html` in your browser.

-## Contribuir
+## Contribute

-Si quieres contribuir a este proyecto, ¡adelante!
-Puedes abrir un issue o enviar un pull request.
+If you want to contribute to this project, go ahead!
+You can open an issue or submit a pull request.

-## Licencia
+## License

-Este proyecto está bajo la Licencia MIT.
-Consulta el archivo LICENSE para más detalles.
+This project is under the MIT License.
+See the LICENSE file for more details.